Go to page content

 You love “stinky” food.

-Who doesn’t love a bit of garlic bread and pickled onions?
+Who doesn’t enjoy a bit of garlic bread and pickled onions?
 Garlic and onions contain compounds that are released when they are digested and absorbed into the bloodstream.
 They are then carried to the lungs and exhaled through the breath.

 Dairy products, peanut butter, specific fish varieties, and citrus fruits also cause bad breath.